noroutine/dust4j/README.md

         }

 * definition in tiles-defs.xml:

         ...
         <definition name="template.*" template="/WEB-INF/jsp/templates/{1}.jsp" />
         ...

-Now, if you gonna ask your container for URL like `http://localhost:8080/fancyapp/template/dustjs_demo.dust.js` it will hit the JSP of your Dust.js template, that template will be evaluated by JSP engine and will be automatically compiled and client will get already compiled template
+Now, if you gonna ask your container for URL like `http://localhost:8080/fancyapp/template/dustjs_demo.dust.js` it will hit the JSP of your Dust.js template, that template will be evaluated by JSP engine, will be automatically compiled by filter and client will get already compiled template

 Compiled templates register themselves with client-side dust.js library under unique name.
-This name is generated automatically from request URL relative to application context, stripping down `.dust.js` suffix
+This name is generated automatically from request URL relative to application context, stripping down `.dust.js` suffix.
 For example for `http://localhost:8080/fancyapp/template/dustjs_demo.dust.js` template name will be 'template/dustjs_demo'.
 You can however change this to your needs.

 On your web page, you need to include dust.js libraries